victor6567758/kinetic/README.md

     }
   ```

-  The code what keeps the `certificates` heap invariants and makes them referencing
+  The code what keeps the `certificates` heap invariants and makes it self-referencing
-  correct indexes in the certificate heap:
+  correct indexes:
   ```java
   private final Heap<Certificate> certificates = new Heap<>(new CertificateEventSink());
   ...